|

 General

-Manager CDC to DGCA: CDC are instigating legal proceedings against Adastra for
+Manager CDC to DGCA: CDC are instigating legal proceedings against

-default.
-CDC enquire if Capt Johnson is intending to make representations on behalf
+Adastra for default.
+CDC enquire if Capt Johnson is intending to

-of Adastra and will hold legal proceedings in abeyance pending advice from DCA. |
+in abeyance pending advice from DCA. |

 NAA